schmoesta/lambdarama/README.md

 | `hatch run dev:test`         | Run tests with `pytest`                       |
 | `hatch run dev:cov`          | Get `coverage` report                         |
 | `hatch run dev:serve`        | Start hot reloading dev server with `uvicorn` |

-### 🐙 CI with Github Actions

-This project has Github Actions set up to build and push your Lambda function to ECR.
-If you want to fork the project to use it in the same way, have a look at these prerequisites.
-You need:

-1. an ECR repository to push the images to.
-The workflow is set up to push to a repo that has the same name as the Github repo.
-You may however pass any other name to the [workflow](./.github/workflows/workflow_push_to_ecr.yml).
-Just add it as an optional input where the workflow is called.
-2. an IAM role that Github Actions may assume via OIDC.
-Follow the [official documentation on Github](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) for how to set this up.
-Additionally the IAM role needs permission to push images to the ECR repository.
-3. a couple of secrets set in your newly forked Github project:
-   - `AWS_ACCOUNT_ID`: your AWS account ID.
-   - `AWS_REGION`: the AWS region where your ECR repository is deployed.
-   - `AWS_IAM_ROLE`: the IAM role to assume for pushing the image to ECR.

-### 🙅‍♂️ Known Limitations

-While the experience of using hatch has been very positive in most ways, it also comes with some drawbacks.
-There is still [no official support for lockfiles](https://hatch.pypa.io/1.12/meta/faq/#libraries-vs-applications), which is an important prerequisite for application development.
-The workaround for the moment is using the [pip-compile-plugin](https://github.com/juftin/hatch-pip-compile), which works well enough.
-Have a look at their documentation for how to use it, e.g. to [upgrade dependencies](https://github.com/juftin/hatch-pip-compile/blob/main/docs/upgrading.md).

 ## 🫶 Contributing